WhiskeyMC/Magic-Be-Gathered-Here/lore/korvolds-cursed-banquet.md

 So the wedding feast became the first offering.

 The tables split beneath him.
 The silver bent.
 The candles guttered low, not as if the wind had touched them, but as if even fire wished to bow its head and be forgotten.

-The music faltered note by note until only the breathing of the guests remained.
+The music faltered note by note.

+Then the breathing of the guests.

 Then even that was taken.